Kelly Ayotte: Immigration policy

-Ayotte voted for the comprehensive immigration reform bill (the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013) brought forward by the bipartisan Gang of Eight, calling it a "a thoughtful, bipartisan solution to a tough problem."
+Ayotte voted for the comprehensive immigration reform bill (the Border Security, Economic Opportunity, and Immigration Modernization Act of 2013) brought forward by the bipartisan Gang of Eight, calling it a "a thoughtful, bipartisan solution to a tough problem".
+In 2024, she retracted that support for a pathway to citizenship for immigrants.
 She has been a vocal critic of the practice of sanctuary cities and voted to withhold federal funding from municipalities that refuse to cooperate with federal immigration officials.
+She also said in a debate that she supports a task force to patrol the U.S.-Canada border.

 Ayotte did not support Hillary Clinton's proposal to bring an additional 65,000 Syrian refugees to the United States, unless stricter vetting was implemented to "guarantee to the American people that none of the individuals that are being brought to the United States have any connections to ISIS."

 Economic policy

 Minimum wage

-Ayotte opposes increasing the minimum wage, and opposes federal legislation to index the minimum wage to inflation, reflecting adjustments in the cost of living.
-Ayotte said she supports the current federal minimum wage, but that "each state should decide what is best" when it comes to raising it.
+Ayotte opposes increasing the minimum wage, and opposes federal legislation to index the minimum wage to inflation to reflect adjustments in the cost of living.
+She said she supports the current federal minimum wage but that "each state should decide what is best" when it comes to raising it.